Almost simple groups of Lie type and symmetric designs with $\lambda$ prime

 \begin{lemma} {\rm \cite[1.6]{a:Seitz-TitsLemma}} Suppose that $\Dmc$ is a symmetric $(v,k,\lambda)$ design admitting a flag-transitive and point-primitive almost simple automorphism group $G$ with socle $X$ of Lie type in odd characteristic $p$.
 Suppose also that the point-stabiliser $G_{\alpha}$, not containing $X$, is not a parabolic subgroup of $G$.
 Then $\gcd(p,v-1)=1$. \end{lemma}

 If a group $G$ acts on a set $\Pmc$ and $\alpha\in \Pmc$, the \emph{subdegrees} of $G$ are the size of orbits of the action of the point-stabiliser $G_\alpha$ on $\Pmc$.

-\begin{lemma} {\rm \cite{a:LSS1987}} If $X$ is a group of Lie type in characteristic $p$, acting on the set of cosets of a maximal parabolic subgroup, and $X$ is neither $\PSL_{n}(q)$, $\POm^{+}_{n}(q)$(with $n/2$ odd), nor $E_{6}(q)$, then there is a unique subdegree which is a power of $p$. \end{lemma}
+\begin{lemma} {\rm \cite{a:LSS1987}} If $X$ is a group of Lie type in characteristic $p$, acting on the set of cosets of a maximal parabolic subgroup, and $X$ is not $\PSL_{n}(q)$, $\POm^{+}_{n}(q)$(with $n/2$ odd) and $E_{6}(q)$, then there is a unique subdegree which is a power of $p$. \end{lemma}

 For a point stabiliser $H$ of an automorphisms group $G$ of a flag-transitive design $\Dmc$, by Lemma~\ref{lem:six}(b), we conclude that $\lambda|G|\leq |H|^{3}$, and so we have that

 \begin{corollary} Let $\Dmc$ be a flag-transitive $(v, k, \lambda)$ symmetric design with automorphism group $G$.
 Then $|G|\leq |G_{\alpha}|^3$, where $\alpha$ is a point in $\Dmc$, and so $|X|<|\Out(X)|^2{\cdot}|H\cap X|^3$. \end{corollary}